TERREMEMBER/znbase/docs/content/stable/deploy/checklist.md

 {{< note title="Note" >}}

-For Yugabyte Platform, the SSH port is changed for added security.
+For ZNbase Platform, the SSH port is changed for added security.

 {{< /note >}}

 ## Clock synchronization

-For YugabyteDB to preserve data consistency, the clock drift and clock skew across different nodes must be bounded.
+For ZNbaseDB to preserve data consistency, the clock drift and clock skew across different nodes must be bounded.
 This can be achieved by running clock synchronization software, such as [NTP](http://www.ntp.org/) or [chrony](https://chrony.tuxfamily.org/).
 Below are some recommendations on how to configure clock synchronization.

 ### Clock skew

-Set a safe value for the maximum clock skew flag (`--max_clock_skew_usec`) for YB-TServers and YB-Masters when starting the YugabyteDB servers.
+Set a safe value for the maximum clock skew flag (`--max_clock_skew_usec`) for YB-TServers and YB-Masters when starting the ZNbaseDB servers.
 The recommended value is two times the expected maximum clock skew between any two nodes in your deployment.

 For example, if the maximum clock skew across nodes is expected to be no more than 250 microseconds, then set the parameter to 500 microseconds (`--max_clock_skew_usec=500000`).